-Use a tripod: One reason why so many low-light shots don't come out well is because it's really hard to hold a camera or phone still long enough to take a crisp picture.
+Use a tripod: One reason why so many low-light shots don't come out well is that it's really hard to hold a camera or phone still long enough to take a crisp picture.
 Using a tripod takes the shaky factor out of the equation.
-If you have a flat surface for setting up your phone, try the iKlip Grip ($59.99 on Amazon).
+If you have a flat surface for setting up your phone, try the iKlip Grip ($49.99 on Amazon).
 This combination selfie stick and tripod has a Bluetooth remote control, so you can place your phone in the place with the best view and trigger your shots with the remote.
-If you don't have a good surface, Joby's GripTight Gorillapod ($19.95 on Amazon), which can wrap around trees and poles or stand up on the ground, is a great option that fits most smartphones.
+If you don't have a good surface, Joby's GripTight Gorillapod ($18.50 on Amazon), which can wrap around trees and poles or stand up on the ground, is a great option that fits most smartphones.
 Also, try using the camera's self-timer mode to avoid the movement that inevitably occurs when you press the shutter button.

 The best time to capture a shot of jack-o-lanterns is at twilight, or 20 minutes after the sun goes down.
 At this time of day, the glow from the jack-o-lantern will produce about the same amount of light as the night sky.
 With everything equally lit, the camera will have an easy time capturing the details everywhere in your shot.
 If you miss this 20-minute window, you can turn on HDR mode.